fm-key-lab/library-prep-plate-prep/README.rst

         cost_fn=lppp.costs.CovarSimilarity()
     )

-Custom cost functions can be used, either by subclassing Python cost function classes or using convenience class methods.
+Custom cost functions can be used, either by subclassing Python cost function classes or using convenience functions.

 .. code-block:: python